 "Where?"
 Frank turned to see.
 "I don't see anybody."
 "He's gone now I guess."
 But she was not sure.
 It looked to her like a small man in a funny suit swinging a watch chain.
 And grinning.
-Frank dua a four or five feet hole some thirty inches wide.
-It took some maneuvering because the roots resisted disturbance.
+Frank dug a four or five feet hole some thirty-six inches wide.
+It took some maneuvering because the sweet bay roots resisted disturbance and fought back.
 The sun had reddened and was about to set.
 Mosquitoes trembled above the water.
 Honeybees had gone home.
 Fireflies waited for night.
 And a light smell of muscadine grapes pierced by hummingbirds soothed the gravedigger.
 When finally it was done a welcome breeze rose.
 Brother and sister slid the crayon colored coffin into the perpendicular grave.
 Once it was heaped over with soil, Frank took two nails and the sanded piece of wood from his pocket.
 With a rock he pounded it into the tree trunk.
-One nail bent uselessly, but the other held well enough to expose what he had carved on the wooden marker.
+One nail bent uselessly, but the other held well enough to expose the words he had painted on the wooden marker.
 Here Stands A Man.

 Wishful thinking, perhaps, but he could have sworn the sweet bay was pleased to agree.
-Its fat green leaves went wild in the glow of a tomato red sun.
-THANKS.
-I DON'T KNOW HOW BUT YOU HELPED ME PUT TOGETHER AN ORANGE, SEEPING BLOOD AND THE PINK SOLE OF A FOOT.
+Its olive green leaves went wild in the glow of a fat cherry red sun.
+I HAVE GIVE YOU MY THANKS.
+I DON'T KNOW HOW BUT YOU HELPED ME PUT TOGETHER AN ORANGE, RED BLOOD AND THE PINK SOLE OF A FOOT.
 THANKS TO YOU, WE LEARNED THAT WE MATTER AND WE COUNT IN THIS LIFE.

 INNOCENTS, WE GOT LOST IN THE WILD.